e-Spirit/javascript-content-api-library/README.md

 You can also include remote projects if you want to use remote media.

 > **_Attention_**<br>
-> Currently the FSXA-API can only work with the master language of the remote media project.
+> Currently the Content API can only work with the master language of the remote media project.
 > You also require a configured CAAS API key with read permissions to both projects.

 > For this you can add another parameter called `remotes` to the config.
 This parameter expects an object, which requires a unique name as key and an object as value.
 This object must have two keys.
 On the one hand an `id` with the project id as the value and on the other the `locale` with the locale abbreviation.
 For example: